Tepin (horse): Retirement

 Tepin was originally scheduled to race in 2017 but experienced a mild bout of colic before her planned debut in the Endeavour Stakes and missed the race.
 She soon resumed training but uncharacteristically refused to break into a gallop in a scheduled workout on March 27.
 On April 18, Casse announced that Tepin would be retired.
 "We just think she doesn't want to do it anymore.
 She's happy and healthy," he said.
 "She just doesn't have the same desire to train and we said all along if she showed that to us we would listen.
 We've given her the opportunity, we took her to Churchill which definitely made her happy but she still... it's just time."

 At the 2017 Fasig-Tipton sale, she was sold in foal for $8 million to Coolmore Stud, who announced their plan to breed her to Galileo in future.
 Tepin produced her first foal, a filly by Curlin, on May 1, 2018.

+On October 5, 2024, it was revealed that Tepin died in 2023.
+She was 12.